Nitrites vs. Sulfites: Vasodilation and Chemical Safety

 💬 Simply put: Nitrites are like a turbo boost for a sports car's engine, widening the fuel pathways (blood), while sulfites are like bad fuel that can clog the filters and reduce power.

 • Mitochondrial Economy: Studies in the Journal of Applied Physiology show that nitrates reduce the amount of oxygen required to maintain a certain intensity.
-This literally makes your "metabolic engine" more fuel-efficient.
+This literally makes your "metabolic engine" more fuel-efficient, impacting overall protein synthesis and utilization.

 2. Sulfites: The "Hidden Antiseptic"